LurieK/DailyTarot-Copy/README.md

 # Daily Tarot

-This is a web application that allows users to select a tarot card from a dropdown menu or to have one randomly selected.
+This website allows users to select a tarot card from a dropdown menu or to have one randomly selected.
 It then provides a prediction for the day based on the meaning of the selected card.
-The predictions are generated using the **ChatGPT Ai Chat bot API**, with the requests to the API handled server-side in a **Netlify Function**.
+The predictions are generated using the **ChatGPT Ai Chatbot API**.
+With an established **Node.js** server-- using **Express.js**, and the API key stored securely in a '.env' file (accessed via the 'dotenv' package)-- Requests are sent to the API handled server-side in a **Netlify Function**.
 The server-side application is **asynchronous, using JavaScript's async/await syntax** for handling promises.
-The API key for the ChatGPT service is securely stored in a `.env` file and accessed via the `dotenv` package.

 <div align="center">
   <img src="tarot_laptop.png" alt="Example Image" width="300" style="display:inline; margin-right:10px;"/>